marv-engine/QA/TestRequirements/DExPhase2.0_TestReqs.md

 1. U2: See that a sell order has not been created (or modified or canceled)
 1. U2: See that the seller's available and reserved balances are unchanged

-[DEx Phase 2.0 Tests](https://docs.google.com/a/engine.co/spreadsheets/d/1oL2jGfG3BwslURyDTYNvM6Z2p79ux46NmwcXDYleEbg/edit#gid=0) has sequences of tx21 transactions with expected outcomes.
+The spreadsheet [DEx Phase 2.0 Tests](https://docs.google.com/a/engine.co/spreadsheets/d/1oL2jGfG3BwslURyDTYNvM6Z2p79ux46NmwcXDYleEbg/edit#gid=0) has sequences of tx21 transactions with expected outcomes.
+Tests and sequences will be added/improved over time.

 The tester and developer should work together to write and run procedures that thoroughly test this functionality in the AUT.